docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     This approach might be the best approach out of all the approaches presented here, mainly because

-    1. you keep the origin IP addresses, which is crucial for DNS-based checks,
+    - Preserves the origin IP address of clients (_which is crucial for DNS related checks_),
-    2. you align with Kubernete's idea of using a dedicated ingress for traffic that flows from outside the cluster to the inside of the cluster, therefore also benefitting from rules applied on the way, and
+    - Aligns with a best practice for Kubernetes by using a dedicated ingress to route external traffic to the k8s cluster (_which additionally benefits from the flexibility of routing rules_).
-    3. you are not bound a specific node.

-    The PROXY protocol "wraps" incoming flows and marks them as "wrapped".
-This allows DMS to "unwrap" the packages and work with the original IP addresses.

-    Additional documentation, independent of Kubernetes, can be found [here][docs-mailserver-behind-proxy].
+    - Avoids the restraint of a single [node][Kubernetes-nodes] (_as a workaround to preserve the original client IP_).

+    For more information on the PROXY protocol, refer to [our dedicated docs page][docs-mailserver-behind-proxy] on the feature.

     **Drawbacks**